 You can help meet this responsibility by enrolling in hunter safety or shooting safety courses.
 You must constantly stress safety when handling firearms, especially to children and non-shooters.
 Beginners, in particular, must be closely supervised when handling firearms with which they may not be acquainted.
 Don’t be timid when it comes to gun safety.
 If you observe anyone violating any safety precautions, you have an obligation to insist on safer handling practices.

 Develop safe shooting habits, and remember, firearms safety is up to you.
+(Could we do this as a callout quote of some type?)

 10 Rules of Safe Gun Handling